Create Split-Color Text in Photoshop

 The document setup

-To save time, I've created a new Photoshop document with a white background, and I've added some text on a type layer above it.
-The font I'm using is Avenir Next Heavy but any font will work.
-And the color of the text doesn't matter because we'll be replacing the color with our gradient:
+To save time, I've created a new Photoshop document with a white background, and added the word COLOR on a Type layer above it.

 The initial Photoshop document with text in front of the background